Linaro/lava/doc/v2/hacking-session.rst

 * `hacking-session-android-host.yaml`_  and `hacking-session-android-target.yaml`_ -
   Run the hacking session over adb, host and target side.

+* `hacking-session-busybox.yaml`_ - Run the hacking session on an Busybox device.
+  **ssh server must be installed in the test image**, as it cannot easily be installed afterwards.

 * `hacking-session-debian.yaml`_ - Run the hacking session on a Debian or Ubuntu filesystem.
 The package **openssh-server will be installed using the package manager** if not already installed in the test image.
 The test image